-The category of Pole Art is for performances incorporating another dance style (e.g. lyrical, contemporary, commercial, latin, ballet etc) with an artistic show concept to create a performance that is artistic in style.
-Contestants will be judged on artistry, musicality and flow.
-Contestants are expected to create a performance that demonstrates an artistic interpretation of movement and music on the pole.
+The category of Pole Art is for performances incorporating another dance style (e.g. lyrical, contemporary, commercial, latin, ballet etc) to create a performance that is artistic in style.
+Competitors must submit a theme, and will be judged on how effectively they interpret their theme through their chosen dance style.
+Competitors will be judged on artistry, musicality and flow.
+Competitors are expected to create a performance that demonstrates an artistic interpretation of their theme through movement, dance and music on the pole.

 Failure to incorporate another style of dance will result in an immediate 5 point deduction.

 The category of Pole Drama is for performances that tell a story.
 Competitors will be expected to build a clear storyline in their performance.
 The story must be clear.
 It is not enough to choose a theme or motif.
 The story must have a premise, development and conclusion.

 For example, stating “My story will be about love and loss” will not be sufficient.
 A better entry would be more explicit in describing the storyline, for example:

 “My story will be about a young woman who is in love with someone who doesn’t love her back.
 She attempts to reach that person physically and emotionally, but they remain untouchable in spite of her efforts.
 She attempts to make him fall in love with her through her movement, but he walks away from her.
 She is heartbroken and full of anger, until she sees a beautiful bird fly past her, up and away.
 She longs for that freedom, and realises that she is the one holding herself back.
 Ultimately, she realises she must accept rejection, and in doing so she learns that she must face her own demons to be able to move forward and find happiness.
 My story will finish when she steps forward out of the darkness and into the light, representing that she is resolved to move forward and be strong on her own.”

 In the above second description, the storyline is clear and the judges will be able to see if the competitor has effectively conveyed their message to the audience.